shaikhmuzammilahmed/JavaScript/README.md

 # JavaScript
 # Project JavaScript
 # To Do App
-A Code  for JavaScript JavaScript Project
+A Code  for JavaScript Project